 Let us start from the beginning.
 So what do you think, what is a jigsaw?
 Well in simple words it can be said that a saw uses a reciprocating blade to cut unknown or you can say irregular curves like many designs in wood, metal, and other materials.
 A jigsaw works only by attaching a blade to the tool.
-There are various types of blades in the market and each blade is made for a specific material that is you have to buy the blade checking whether or not it is sharp and strong enough to cut.
+There are various types of blades in the market and each blade is made for a specific material is you have to buy the blade checking whether or not it is sharp and strong enough to cut.
 And there are many other factors for blade selection such as tooth spacing, tooth shape, cutting angle, etc which will be discussed later in this article.
-We will even talk “how do u keep a jigsaw blade straight?” and will give you a show you the best jigsaw reviews & guides
+We will even talk about “how do u keep a jigsaw blade straight?” and will give you show you the best jigsaw reviews & guides.

 Let me first tell you about the top 10 best jigsaws (power tool) which I found helps to make your work, even more, easier compared to others.

 - Bosch 7.0 Amp Variable Speed Jigsaw

 - BLACK+DECKER BDEJS600C Smart Select 5.0 Amp Jigsaw

 - SKIL 4495-02 6.0 Amp Orbital Action Laser Jigsaw

 If you are looking for the best jigsaw to buy in 2022, then I would suggest you buy DEWALT DCS331B because it is powered by a 20-volt lithium battery for cordless versatility.
 It has a variable speed control of up to 3000 SPM and has keyless blade changes.
 It also includes 4 orbital actions.

 Types of Blades:

 There are different blades made for different materials, so you need to know which blade to use.
 There are various types of blades in the market: